eduvpn/documentation/PORT_SHARING.md

-We need to modify `/etc/vpn-server-api/config.php` and modify `vpnProtoPorts` and set `exposedVpnProtoPorts`, i.e. the ports exposed to the VPN client, to announce to VPN clients that we want them to use `udp/443` and `tcp/443` and not any of the normal OpenVPN ports:
+We need to modify `/etc/vpn-server-api/config.php` and modify `vpnProtoPorts` and set `exposedVpnProtoPorts`, i.e. the ports exposed to the VPN client, to announce to VPN clients that we want them to use `tcp/443` and not `tcp/1195`:

     'vpnProtoPorts' => [
+        'udp/1194',
+        'tcp/1194',
-        'udp/443',  // HTTP/3 QUIC port
+        'udp/443',
-        'tcp/1194', // OpenVPN TCP port (sslh will forward tcp/443 to this
-                    // port)
+        'tcp/1195',
     ],

     ...

     'exposedVpnProtoPorts' => [
+        'udp/1194',
+        'tcp/1194',
-        'udp/443',  // HTTP/3 QUIC port
+        'udp/443',
-        'tcp/443',  // HTTPS port
+        'tcp/443',
     ],

-In `vpnProtoPorts` we make OpenVPN listen on `tcp/1194` and NOT on `tcp/443` as the sslh will listen there later and forward connections to `tcp/443` to this port internally.
+In `vpnProtoPorts` we make OpenVPN listen on `tcp/1195` and NOT on `tcp/443` as the sslh will listen there later and forward connections to `tcp/443` to this port internally (and to the web server, depending on what makes the request).

-If you want to add additional ports, make sure the `vpnProtoPorts` entry contains 2, 4, 8, 16, 32 or 64 entries, e.g.:

-    'vpnProtoPorts' => [
-        'udp/53',   // DNS port
-        'tcp/80',   // HTTP port
-        'udp/443',  // HTTP/3 QUIC port
-        'tcp/1194', // OpenVPN TCP port
-    ],
+You _may_ also want to modify the `range` setting.
+For 4 OpenVPN processes we recommend to use a `/24` IP range.
+For the IPv6 range nothing needs to change.

 ## Web Server